dmitriz/cpsfy/README.md

 ```sh
 npm install tiny-cps
 ```
-**No dependencies policy.**
+*No dependencies policy.*
 For maximum security, this package is intended not to have any dependencies ever.

 ## CPS functions

-# Any details?
+### More details?
-This `README.md` file is kept minimal to reduce the package size.
-For more human introduction, motivation, use cases and other details, please see [DOCUMENTATION](DOCUMENTATION.md)
+This `README.md` file is kept minimal to reduce package size.
+For more human introduction, motivation, use cases and other details, please see [DOCUMENTATION](DOCUMENTATION.md).